RinkuLib/RinkuLib/docs/articles/codegen/configuration.md

 }
 ```

-An empty output path writes the command file at the project root.
+The path is project relative.
+An empty path writes the command file at the project root.

 ## Namespace

-Set `Namespace` when the generated namespace should not be derived from the project and output path.

 ```json
 {